gahtan-syarif/Pentanomial-Ordo/README.md

 - Use `--purge` if you want to purge/exclude perfect wins/losses from ratings calculation.
 - Use `--decimal N` to round ratings results to N decimal places.
 Default value is 1.
 - Use `--exclude PLAYER1 PLAYER2 PLAYER3 ...` to exclude a list of engines/players from the rating list.
+- Use `--include PLAYER1 PLAYER2 PLAYER3 ...` to only include the engines/players listed into the rating list.
+Opposite of `--exclude`.
 - Use `--output FILE` to output the ratings as a text file.
 - Use `--csv FILE` to output the ratings as a csv file.
 - For very large PGN files (>1GB), it is recommended to shrink the PGN file beforehand to massively reduce the PGN loading/parsing time. this can be done by using the `shrinkpgn.py` script with the command: `python shrinkpgn.py --inputfile FILENAME --outputfile FILENAME`